openmpf/openmpf-docker/SWARM.md

       mode: global
 ```

-For example, if you with to deploy a specific number of instances, then use the
+For example, if you wish to deploy a specific number of instances, then use the
 following instead:

 ```